City/Town: • Marianna |

 Photojournalist: • David Bulit |

-Saint Luke Baptist Church, also known as Saint Luke Missionary Baptist Church, was a historic church located in Marianna.
-It faced Jackson Street where part of the Battle of Marianna was fought in 1864, was a stop on Florida’s Black History Trail, and was added to the U.S. National Register of Historic Places on February 12, 2003.
+Many of the more prominent citizens of Marianna’s black community were members of the congregation.
+The building was vacated in 1984.
+The church was a stop on Florida’s Black History Trail and was added to the National Register of Historic Places on February 12, 2003.

-On October 10, 2018, Hurricane Michael made landfall in the Florida Panhandle causing mass destruction throughout the area.
-Following the storm, most of the building was found to have been destroyed.
+On October 10, 2018, Hurricane Michael made landfall in the Florida Panhandle, causing mass destruction throughout the area.
+Following the storm, most of the structure was found to have been destroyed.
+The church is located on one of the highest points in central Marianna and remains a main focal point in the city.
+Despite its destroyed state, the church is currently undergoing restoration.